OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-13.md

 ## Acts 13:36

-“Now when David had served God’s purpose in his own generation, he fell asleep; he was buried with his ancestors and his body decayed.
+“Now when David had served God’s purpose in his own generation, he passed away; he was buried with his ancestors and his body decayed.

 ## Acts 13:37

-But the one whom God raised from the dead did not see decay.
+But the one whom God raised from the dead did not experience decay.

 ## Acts 13:38